More Singapore residents identifying with English or Singlish, as mother tongue affinity falls: IPS survey

 LANGUAGE PREJUDICE AND DIVERSITY

-A previous IPS survey found that language discrimination was the most common form of workplace prejudice.
+The IPS survey also found that language discrimination was the most common form of workplace prejudice.

 Views on whether it has improved were less polarised in 2024 than in 2013, though younger respondents were more likely to think it had worsened over the past five years.
 Chinese respondents were the least likely to hold that view.